 You’d then initiate a separate Roth conversion process through your IRA provider.
 Again, however, doing so means you’ll have to pay taxes on the tax-deferred contributions you convert.

 You can, however, roll a Roth 401(k) directly into a Roth IRA without any tax consequences or penalty worries.
-You can even do this via a direct rollover.
+You can even do this via a direct rollover, and it’s generally a better idea than cashing out a 401(k) from old job.

 Here are some key rules to be aware of when you convert a traditional IRA to a Roth: